 Right away, you can see that the name "George Cole" and "London" are in a completely different font from the official passport font that the British use.
 The photo has been Photoshopped to cover the original photo and you can tell that by the background on the left of the head is different to the background on the passport page.
 It is quite amazing that many people will receive such a badly forged passport and think that the sender is legitimate.
 But there is a sucker born every minute and the scammers prosper because people are so stupid.

-Then there is this ridiculous ID card from an African idiot who purported to be the Inspector General of the Benin Police.
+Then there are other forms of fake identification that are being used by scammers, such as this ridiculous ID card from an African idiot who purported to be the Inspector General of the Benin Police.

 How anybody could believe that this ID card is real is simply astonishing.
 But this particular scammer has been using it for years and most recipients would not even bother to get on the Internet and check to see if Anthony Zongo was with the Benin Police or not.
 In fact, a quick Google search on "Anthony Zongo" immediately brings up a raft of anti-scam websites that would tell any searcher that the email he received with this phoney ID card was a scam.
 This is the big problem with scam targets, that most of them they will not take the most basic or rudimentary steps to check to see if the people sending those emails are legitimate or not.
 But if the email comes from Africa and wants the recipient to send a fee to Africa, then it's a scam, pure and simple.